walidabdelaziz/Photos-Challenge/README.md

 *Features
 Fetches photos from an API using Alamofire.
-Displays photos in a collection view using RxSwift and SDWebImage.
+Displays photos in a table view using RxSwift and SDWebImage.
 Loads a loading indicator when fetching photos.
-Implements pagination when the user reaches the end of the collection view.
+Implements pagination when the user reaches the end of the table view.
 Caches 20 images using UserDefaults.
 Displays photo details when the user taps on a photo using a detail view.
 Change background color to the most dominant color of selected photo.